lukeylunchbox/vimport/README.md

 As for fonts, I decided to use Play for my heading title and navbar, and Roboto Slab for content.
 They seemed to pair quite well together.

-I left the colour choice up to a Chrome palete selector extension run on a picture of a container ship I really liked.
+I left the colour choice up to a Chrome palette selector extension run on a picture of a container ship I really liked.

 Simple grey and black with a bright, highlighting yellow.